 The following policy and evacuation procedure information is posted at multiple locations throughout each residence hall floor.
 There are common elements to all fire evacuation procedures: if you see fire, pull the fire alarm and evacuate the building; if you hear a fire alarm, evacuate the building at the nearest safe exit; do not take the elevator; once clear of the building, call 911; do not re-enter the building until you have received confirmation that it is safe to do so.
 "Building Evacuation Routes" are specific to each specific location.
-Here is an example:
+An example is shown on the next page.